nf-core/website/markdown/usage/reference_genomes.md

 You can add as many genomes as you like as long as they have unique IDs.

-## illumina iGenomes
+## Illumina iGenomes
-To make the use of reference genomes easier, illumina has developed a centralised resource called [iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
+To make the use of reference genomes easier, Illumina has developed a centralised resource called [iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
 Multiple reference index types are held together with consistent structure for multiple genomes.

 We have put a copy of iGenomes up onto AWS S3 hosting and this pipeline is configured to use this by default.